 - Download torrents with full privacy and anonymity, every time.

 Low-Power but Customizable: Raspberry Pi VPN

 PiVPN makes it extremely easy to set up and run your own VPN from a Raspberry Pi.
-In fact, all you really have to do is type one command into the terminal and run it, then you’re technically good to go!
+In fact, all you really have to do — from the comfort of your own home — is type one command into the terminal and run it, then you’re technically good to go!
 Of course, you’ll want to configure things once you get the install in place, then there’s customization and all of that.
 Still, the Raspberry Pi device is extraordinarily inexpensive (around 35 USD) and can make a capable self-hosted VPN.

 To start, either SSH into your Pi or run this command directly from the Pi’s terminal:

 This will run the PiVPN automated installer, which takes care of most of the technical stuff for you, including cipher key generation.
 A series of screens will appear, each with a bit of text for you to read or a quick option you need to toggle.
 Most of it is relative to your network setup, including choosing Wi-Fi over Ethernet and confirming your IP address.
 The defaults for most of the prompts are perfect for most users, but if you want more detail about each one, see this step-by-step guide.

 After the PiVPN installation completes you can pat yourself on the back, as you now have your very own Raspberry Pi VPN powered by OpenVPN!
 All you need to do now is configure your devices and computers to access the VPN.
 Start by accessing your Pi and running the following terminal command: